juniinacio/RaspberryPi-PoSh/docs/help/Install-LibreELEC.md

 ## Description
 This cmdlet installs and optionally restores LibreELEC for the Raspberry Pi.
 This cmdlet also support setting custom settings into the config.txt file.
 Use this cmdlet to install LibreELEC to SD or USB.

 The cmdlet supports two of the three types of LibreELEC distribution image file formats.
-The first being the .tar (LibreELEC-RPi2.arm-<version>.tar) and the noobs archive format (LibreELEC-RPi2.arm-<version>-noobs.tar.
+The first being the .tar (LibreELEC-RPi*.arm-*.tar) and the noobs archive format (LibreELEC-RPi*.arm-*-noobs.tar.

-The cmdlet can do installs for all Raspberry Pi versions.
+The cmdlet can install all Raspberry Pi versions.

 ## Syntax
 ```powershell